mienaikoe/ziyu/Chapters/2-8-Interlogue.md

 The lines finally met.
 I inhaled the most painful breath and in the most broken voice said "Attitude 20 down"

-"Liffa, Prepare for ignition," said Jesse.
+"Liffa, Prepare for ignition," said Jathi.

 The rockets kicked on and threw me back against the seat along with the water droplets.
 Again, my binding pendant pressed against my chest, and reminded me of my family, of my mother.
 Of every connection to home that longed to keep me there.